dimitryzub/serpapi-blog-posts-archive/ResearchGate/python/authors-researchers/researchgate-scrape-authors-researchers.md

 |[`slow_mo`](https://github.com/microsoft/playwright-python/blob/3b7968fb2ea4238a89447b3c7766f9f1f9c9c0e3/playwright/sync_api/_generated.py#L11514-L11515)|to tell `playwright` to slow down execution.|
 |[`browser.new_page()`](https://playwright.dev/python/docs/api/class-browser#browser-new-page)|to open new page. `user_agent` is used to act a real user makes a request from the browser.
 If not used, it will default to `playwright` value which is `None`.
 [Check what's your user-agent](https://www.whatismybrowser.com/detect/what-is-my-user-agent/).|

-Add a temporary list, setup a while loop, open new URL:
+Add a temporary list, set up a while loop, and open a new URL:

 ```python
 authors = []